 So the quest up to the fifth body is to be rid of pain, hatred, violence and desires.
 After the fifth the search is in order to be rid of the self.
 So there are two things: the first is freedom from something; this is one thing and it is completed at the fifth plane.
 The second thing is freedom from the self, and so a completely new world starts from here.

 Excerpt from In Search of the Miraculous, Chapter Sixteen

 Copyright© OSHO International Foundation

-An MP3 audio file of this discourse can be downloaded from Osho.com, or you can read the entire book online at the Osho Library.
+Here is the complete discourse Mysteries of the Seven Bodies and you can read the entire book online at the Osho Library.

 Many of Osho’s books are available online from Amazon.com and in the U.S. from OshoStore-Sedona and Osho Here and Now.